A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Experimental settings

+In Experiment 2, we examined the effectiveness of different ASR representations for NSER using the MELD, IEMOCAP, IEMOCAP-Human, and IEMOCAP-Environment (Park, Traffic) datasets under 0 dB SNR conditions.
+Specifically, we compared: (i) single-layer representations (either the last layer or the best-performing layer among all layers), and (ii) fusion-based multi-layer representations, which were implemented through three strategies: simple fusion (mean pooling across layers), parameterized fusion (scalar mixing and weighted sum), and advanced fusion (attention-based pooling).
+In addition, we proposed the Layer Adapter approach, which extends weighted-sum fusion of ASR encoder and decoder representations by enabling more effective cross-layer integration, thereby producing richer and more robust features for NSER.

+In Experiment 3, we examined the layer-wise effectiveness of ASR representations for NSER.
+Specifically, we compared representations extracted from the encoder and decoder layers of ASR models, whereas for SSL models only encoder-layer representations were considered.
+All experiments were conducted on the IEMOCAP, IEMOCAP-Human, and IEMOCAP-Environment (Park, Traffic) datasets at an SNR of 0 dB.

-In Experiment 3, we examined the robustness of ASR representations in NSER under various noise intensities.
-A comparative analysis was carried out using the IEMOCAP-Environment and IEMOCAP-Human datasets, systematically controlling noise at SNR levels of -5, 0, and 5 dB.
-We compared different ASR representations, including the encoder with the adapter, the decoder with the adapter, and a combination of the encoder and decoder with the adapter, alongside representations from SSL models.
+In Experiment 4, we examined the robustness of ASR representations for NSER under varying noise intensities.
+We conducted a comparative analysis using the IEMOCAP-Human and IEMOCAP-Environment (Park, Traffic) datasets, systematically controlling noise at SNR levels of -10, -5, 0, 5, and 10 dB.
+We evaluated different ASR representations, including: Whisper encoder with the Layer Adapter; Whisper decoder with the Layer Adapter; Combined Whisper encoder and decoder with the Layer Adapter, alongside representations from SSL models.

-In Experiment 4, we examined the correlation between ASR performance and NSER outcomes under various noise intensities.
-A comparative analysis was conducted using the MELD, IEMOCAP, IEMOCAP-Environment, and IEMOCAP-Human datasets.
-We evaluated ASR representations from two models: a Conformer-based ASR model, representing the conventional ASR approach, and Whisper, representing the large-scale ASR approach.
+In Experiment 5, we investigated the correlation between ASR performance and NSER outcomes across different noise intensities.
+The comparative analysis was conducted using the IEMOCAP-Human dataset and the IEMOCAP-Environment dataset (Park, Traffic).
+For evaluation, we considered ASR representations from two models: a Conformer-based ASR model as a conventional baseline, and Whisper, a large-scale ASR model.

-In Experiment 5, we examined the effectiveness of ASR representations across different modalities in NSER at an SNR of 0 dB.
-A comparative analysis was carried out between speech- and text-based modalities, leveraging the SSL method on both ASR transcriptions and ground-truth transcriptions.
+In Experiment 6, we evaluated the effectiveness of ASR representations across different modalities for NSER, using the MELD, IEMOCAP, IEMOCAP-Human, and IEMOCAP-Environment (Park, Traffic) datasets under 0 dB SNR.
+We conducted a comparative analysis between speech- and text-based modalities, leveraging SSL methods on both ASR-generated and ground-truth transcriptions.
 For the text modality, we employed a BERT model, following prior studies on emotion recognition \cite{adoma2020comparative,kumar2022bert}.
-For the speech modality, we compared different ASR representations from Whisper, including the encoder with the adapter, the decoder with the adapter, and a combination of the encoder and decoder with the adapter.
+For the speech modality, we compared ASR representations from Whisper, including the encoder with an adapter, the decoder with an adapter, and a combined encoder–decoder configuration with an adapter.